or a PDF Screen Reader download: Adobe Reader.

 What will I be qualified to teach after graduation?

-Upon receiving your Biology education degree (800) from BYU-Idaho you will be eligible to teach Biology and you will also be eligible to teach in your education minor subject area,
+Upon receiving your Biology education degree (800) from BYU-Idaho you will be eligible to teach Biology in grades 6-12 and you will also be eligible to teach in your education minor subject area in grades 6-12,

 What is my responsibility in the certification process.